The Best Side Hustles for Teachers

 You could also make some money by refereeing games.
 You can referee youth games, high school games, or even college games.
 The pay for referees varies depending on the sport and the level of the game.

-This is another side hustle that is seasonal, so it’s not going to be a year-round gig.
+This is another seasonal side hustle, so it’s not going to be a year-round gig.
 But if you love sports and want to make some extra money, this could be a great option for you.

 You’ll need certification to referee at higher levels and in some leagues, but there are many youth referee gigs available that do not require certification.